barionleg/ANTs_wiki/antsRegistration-metric-sampling-strategies.md

 ## Masks

 With masks, the metric points are sampled in the usual way, and any points outside the mask are discarded.
 This can lead to problems when the mask is a small fraction of the image domain.
+Recent ITK changes have reduced the minimum number of points required inside the mask, so if you encounter these errors, try updating ANTs.